Authorities are investigating small jet crash in Georgia. 'It's a recovery effort,' not a rescue, sheriff says - Local News 8

 Minutes later, the jet disappeared around 50 miles north of Atlanta, Bergen said.

-Snow was reported around the time, the outlet reported, but it isn’t clear if it was a factor in the crash.
+Snow was reported around the time, the outlet reported, but it isn’t clear whether it was a factor in the crash.

-The wreckage was discovered about 3 miles off a road by local landowners assisting with the search for the wreckage on their ATVs, Ralston said.
+The wreckage was discovered about 3 miles off a road by local landowners assisting with the search and using their ATVs, Ralston said.

 “You cannot drive a vehicle into where the aircraft is located,” Ralston said.
 “We had to use ATVs and walk in on foot.”

-Gordon County Chief Deputy Robert Paris told CNN that NTSB investigators are scheduled to arrive Sunday morning.
+Gordon County Chief Deputy Robert Paris told CNN that NTSB investigators were scheduled to arrive Sunday morning.